avansp/old-jekyll-avansp.github.io/_posts/2014-10-09-markdown-cheatsheet-demo.md

 ---
+layout: post
-title: Markdown Cheatsheet Demo
+title:  "Markdown Cheatsheet Demo"
-updated: 2014-10-09
+date:   2014-10-09
+categories: markdown
 ---

 > This is Markdown Cheatsheet Demo for **The Plain**, this Jekyll theme.
 Please check the raw content of this file for the markdown usage.